-The regulation of deposit takers and banks has recently been reviewed and resulted in the Deposit Takers Act 2023 (DTA) which will implement, among other things, capital requirements to be set through standards or as conditions of licences on individual deposit takers once it is fully in force.
-Consultation on the DTA's application to develop policy, standards and regulations have commenced and will continue ahead of the DTA's full commencement by no later than 2029.
+The Deposit Takers Act 2023 received Royal Assent on 6 July 2023, establishing a new regime for the regulation of deposit takers and implementing, among other things, capital requirements to be set through standards or as conditions of licences on individual deposit takers.
+Consultation on the Act's application is ongoing, aiming to develop policy, standards and regulations prior to the full commencement of the new regime, which is currently anticipated to be July 2028.